tyganeshbabu/foodie-spot/README.md

 - Components are broke up into smaller components wherever possible
 - Components are connected to Redux Store by using Connect function from React Redux library
 - Routing to invalid url will result in 404 page designed as separate component
 - AddToCart component is used in both product listing page and checkout page.
-It is used for

-- Adding products to cart
-- Removing products from cart
-- Incrementing units of product
-- Decrementing units of product
+It is used for adding products to cart, Removing products from cart, Incrementing units of product, Decrementing units of product